Looking for gay holiday movies to stream? Here are 7 LGBTQ+ holiday films to add to your list.

 It may be a little early, but we’re already getting into the holiday spirit here at Gayety.
 Partly because we love it, but also because we’re looking for something — anything — worth celebrating right now.

-If you’ve been following closely, you may have already heard rumblings that 2020 is set to be one of the gayest holiday seasons yet.
+If you’ve been following closely, you may have already heard rumblings that this year could be one of the gayest holiday seasons yet.
 So sit back with some mulled wine, preferably in plaid pajamas, and take in the queer cheer.

 On the first gay of Christmas, Amazon gave to me, Thanksgiving with your chosen family.
-Those of us living away from their parents will be especially familiar with this concept in 2020.
-Many of us will be spending the holidays exclusively with their social bubble, which doesn’t always include our parents.
-On the positive side, you’ll at least avoid the drama of sitting at the dinner table next to your Trump-supporting uncle.
+Those of us living away from our parents will be especially familiar with this concept.
+Many of us will be spending the holidays exclusively with our social bubble, which doesn’t always include our parents.
+On the positive side, you’ll at least avoid the drama of sitting at the dinner table next to your MAGA-supporting uncle.
 Having said that, this instant classic doesn’t skimp on the drama.
 Kat Dennings plays an, unfortunately lonely, queer woman alongside the likes of Malin Akerman, Chelsea Peretti, Wanda Sykes, and Aisha Tyler.

 The Christmas House